marennodenes/Flashcard-App/README.md

 This repository contains a JavaFX application for creating and studying flashcards.
 Users can create profiles, organize flashcards into decks, and track their learning progress through an interactive study interface.

+## Architecture

+This application uses a **client-server architecture**:

+- **Server** (`flashcards/server`): Spring Boot REST API backend (runs on port 8080)
+- **Client** (`flashcards/fxui`): JavaFX desktop application

+**Why two terminals?**

+The server and client run as separate processes to demonstrate:

+- RESTful API design patterns
+- Separation of concerns (backend/frontend)
+- Modern distributed application architecture

+Both components must be running simultaneously for the application to work.
+The client communicates with the server via HTTP requests to the REST API.

 ## Quickstart

 To quickly test the application: